THE FARM

 Our Heritage

 Farming is in our heritage, and it’s the connection to our food.
 Farming is a simple process that has taken millennia to perfect as knowledge passed from generation to generation.
-But the agricultural knowledge passed from mother to daughter and father to son is not the only thing we have been given by the past.
+But the agricultural knowledge passed from father to son and mother to daughter is not the only thing we have been given by the past.
 We have inherited a rich variety of livestock breeds.

 These rare breeds are a part of our national heritage – homestead pigs that could survive thriftily through times of hardship and grow well off kitchen scraps, horses bred not for showmanship but to pull the heaviest implements, and cattle that provided both the richest cream and performed draft work in the field as oxen.
 The family farm is an integral part of our history, and these breeds are a key part of that story.